WHAT IS FBA?

 Once you have established an account, proceed to creating a new product.

 You will be asked to search for your product’s category.
 Don’t overthink this part.
 For example, if you are selling televisions, your category is exactly that.
-Next, you will need to fill out the specific information regarding your product.
+Next, you will need to fill out the details regarding your product.
 Amazon calls this the Vital Info.
 It includes the product’s name, brand name, manufacturer, and product ID.
 Once you are finished with this section you will want to click the offer tab on the same screen.
 Here you will be able to set your product’s price and choose whether or not you want to use FBA or FBM.

 The difference between FBA and FBM is pretty straight forward.
 FBM stands for Fulfillment by Merchant.
 The merchant is responsible for fulfilling their own orders through Amazon.
 This means no prime two-day shipping and you will be solving your own customer service issues.
 On the other hand, FBA (Fulfillment by Amazon) is where Amazon takes care of all the shipping, packing, and customer service-related issues.
-Since this guide primarily focuses on FBA, we will leave FBM on the backburner for now.
+Since this guide primarily focuses on FBA, we will leave FBM on the back burner for now.

 On the same screen, you will be able to add photos, product variations, and other important information.
 When you are finished, go ahead and click Save and Finish.
 This part can take some time.
-In fact, you will get a warning screen that states the saving process could take up to 30 minutes (it usually takes around 5 minutes).
+You will get a warning screen that states the saving process could take up to 30 minutes (it usually takes around 5 minutes).
 When your listing is ready you will want to go ahead and start working on your Amazon FBA shipping plan.

-From your Amazon Seller Central Dashboard, click on the Inventory tab.
+From your Amazon Seller Central Dashboard, click the Inventory tab.
 You can add even more details about your product here.
 Go ahead and complete all of the applicable fields and save your work.
 Next, you will need to select Send/Replenish Inventory.
 On this page, you will be asked about how your products are packaged and how many units you are sending to FBA.
 After that, you will be able to print shipping labels and see other important information about your shipment.

 When you are ready to ship, you will need to decide which type of freight service to use – LTL or FTL.
 Amazon will not accept a single LTL load of more than 5,000 boxes.
 If you have more than 5,000 boxes to ship to Amazon you will need to split them into multiple shipments.
 If that is not an option, you should book a full truckload shipment.
 LTL shipments are typically under 20 pallets but it is ultimately up to the carrier.
 For this reason, it is important to hire a 3PL that can help you choose the appropriate fright company for your needs.